 Footnotes are often quite long and help to clearly describe the smaller details that connect with specific parts of the financial statements.
 The financial statement footnotes provide greater information to specific portions of the statements, which helps improve the flow of information for the reader and makes sure the essential explanatory details are included.

 Footnotes are mainly used by analysts reviewing the financial statements to give them a much more detailed and comprehensive outlook on the company’s financial situation.
 It helps the analysts understand the accounting policies and how they might affect the company’s underlying financial health.

 Auditors will also use the financial statements and their footnotes to help understand the company’s financial position.
 Their findings within the audit will be based almost as heavily on the footnotes as the other core areas of the financial statements.

 Footnotes also depend heavily on the accounting framework that is being followed for the specific company.
-For example, the financial statement footnotes will look different for a company that follows IFRS standards compared to Canadian GAAP.
-Publicly held companies will require even more extensive financial statements and footnotes mandated by the Securities and Exchange Commission (SEC).
+For example, the financial statement footnotes will look different for a company that follows IFRS standards compared to US GAAP.
+Publicly held companies will require even more extensive financial statements and footnotes mandated by authorities like the Securities and Exchange Commission (SEC) in the United States.

 Drawbacks of Financial Statement Footnotes

 Footnotes are an essential part of any financial statement.
 However, they come with a few disadvantages.
 Footnotes are required only to the point “beyond the legal minimum” to protect the company from liability.
 How footnotes are conveyed and which information is included is up to the discretion of management.

 Some footnotes will be filled with accounting jargon, which may make the information conveyed difficult for the reader to understand.
 It could be to hide something from the public, and investors should be wary of any financial statements like them.

 Common Types of Footnotes